 This is your opportunity to put yourself forward on our website, write your manifesto and create your elections profile ready for when voting starts.

-Voting opens from 10am on Monday 20th May and Closes at 10pm on Wednesday 22nd May.
+Voting opens from 9am on Monday 21st October and closes at midnight on Friday 25th October.

 The Returning Officer will oversee the elections and ensure confidence in the validity and legality of the elections.
 They will be the final interpreter of the Elections Regulations.